pseeth/cookiecutter-nussl/README.md

 │   ├── dataset                     <- contains Dataset classes for training and testing │   │   │                              and scripts for generating data.
 │   │   ├── __init__.py             <- imports MixSourceFolder and Scaper from nussl
-│   │   └── scaper_mixer.py         <- Uses Scaper to make datasets for train and test.
+│   │   └── scaper_mixer.py         <- uses Scaper to make datasets for train and test.
-│   ├── model                       <- Set up model code here.
+│   ├── model                       <- set up model code here.
 Just imports SeparationModel.
+│   │   ├── extras                  <- you can put extra modules here that are accessible │   │   │   ├── example_module.py      by SeparationModel via the extra_modules arg.
+│   │   │   ├── __init__.py         <- be sure to import your modules here!
 │   │   ├── __init__.py                and shows how custom modules could be used.
 │   ├── test                        <- contains code used for evaluation (e.g. SI-SDR).
 │   │   ├── __init__.py